McCarthy Still Best to Lead GOP as Speaker

 Leading voices in conservative media like Mark Levin and Sean Hannity are backing McCarthy.

-McCarthy’s Majority Committee Political Action Committee gave $25 million in helping Republicans in tight races including California Reps.
+McCarthy's Majority Committee Political Action Committee gave $25 million to help Republicans in tight races, including California Reps.
 Michelle Steel and Tom McClintock.

 Steel and McClintock, both conservative stalwarts, told Newsmax that McCarthy was especially hard-working in electing new members from their state and that all of the Golden State GOP delegation would support their "favorite son" for Speaker.

 And reelected New York Reps.
-Claudia Tenney and Nicole Maliotakis have already sent out signs they are for McCarthy for speaker.
+Claudia Tenney and Nicole Malliotakis have already sent out signs they are for McCarthy for speaker.

 It is becoming increasingly clear 2022 was a good year for incumbents overall, and that the GOP had misread the electorate.